DTC-Glaciers/dtc-glaciers.github.io/index.md

 ## Stakeholders

-Our **key stakeholders** are the National Power Company of Iceland [Landvirkjun](https://www.landsvirkjun.com/) and the [Austrian Hydrological Service](https://www.tirol.gv.at/umwelt/wasserwirtschaft/wasserkreislauf/hydro-online).
-We are also assembling a wider group of stakeholders from the scientific community, water resource managers, and policy to ensure that DTC-Glaciers meets the needs of a wide range of users.
+Our **key stakeholders** are the National Power Company of Iceland [Landsvirkjun](https://www.landsvirkjun.com/) and the [Tyrolean Hydrological Service](https://www.tirol.gv.at/umwelt/wasserwirtschaft/wasserkreislauf/hydro-online).
+We are also relying on a wider group of stakeholders from the scientific community, water resource managers, and policy to ensure that DTC-Glaciers meets the needs of a wide range of users.

 (contact)=
 ## Contact